abcdesktopio/docs/opsdocs/docs/compare/overview.md

 ## What is VDI, and why does licensing cost matter?

-**Virtual Desktop Infrastructure (VDI)** delivers a full desktop environment — OS, applications, and user data — from a centralized server to any endpoint device, which receives only the rendered display.
+**Virtual Desktop Infrastructure (VDI)** delivers a full desktop environment : OS, applications, and user data, from a centralized server to any endpoint device, which receives only the rendered display.
 VDI eliminates client-side software management and enables centralized security enforcement.

 Traditional commercial VDI platforms charge **per-user or per-core licensing fees** that can reach hundreds of dollars per user per year.
 For organizations evaluating alternatives, the critical question is: **what does "free" actually mean?**